Privacy Policy

 We share your data only with the following parties, and only to the extent necessary:

-- Google Firebase (Google LLC) - infrastructure provider for authentication, database, file storage, cloud functions and crash reporting.
+- Google LLC - infrastructure provider for authentication, database, file storage, cloud functions and crash reporting.
 Google processes data on our behalf under a data processing agreement.

 - Apple Inc. - payment processing via the App Store.
 Apple processes payment data under their own privacy policy.
 We do not receive your card details.